chsasank/chsasank.github.io/_posts/tech/2020-12-14-trio-tcp-protocol-tutorial.md

 telnet> Connection closed.
 ```

-And the log of your server should look like:
+And the log of our server should look like:

 ```
 echo_server: started